stackify/stackify-log-nodejs/README.md

 * __exitOnError:__ boolean flag indicating whether to shutdown the server after logging an uncaught exception, defaults to false
 * __proxy:__ proxy server if you want to send requests via proxy.

-*Notice:* stackify-logger sends synchronous requests before any `process.exit()` calls in your code.
+*Notice:* stackify-logger sends synchronous requests if you call `process.exit()`.
 Sending via proxy wouldn't be possible in this case.

 #### Using with Winston